Connect with others who understand.

 Get the Support You Need

 MyMyelomaTeam is the social network for people with multiple myeloma.
-Thousands of members come together to ask questions, give advice, and share their stories with others who understand life with myeloma.
+On MyMyelomaTeam, more than 27,000 members come together to ask questions, give advice, and share their stories with others who understand life with myeloma.

-Have you applied for Social Security disability benefits for myeloma?
+Have you applied for Social Security disability benefits due to myeloma?
 Do you have any advice about the process?
-Comment below or start a conversation on MyMyelomaTeam.
+Post a comment below, or start a conversation on your Activities page.

 Annie Keller specializes in writing about medicine, medical devices, and biotech.
 Learn more about her here.